-This procedure is described in the vehicle service manual and can be performed by a NISSAN dealer.
+This procedure is described in the vehicle service manual.
+It is recommended you visit a NISSAN dealer for this service.

 ANTI-LOCK BRAKING SYSTEM (ABS)

 - The Anti-lock Braking System (ABS) is a sophisticated device, but it cannot prevent accidents resulting from careless or dangerous driving techniques.
 It can help maintain vehicle control during braking on slippery surfaces.
 Remember that stopping distances on slippery surfaces will be longer than on normal surfaces even with ABS.
 Stopping distances may also be longer on rough, gravel or snow covered roads, or if you are using tire chains.
 Always maintain a safe distance from the vehicle in front of you.
 Ultimately, the driver is responsible for safety. - Tire type and condition may also affect braking effectiveness. - When replacing tires, install the specified size of tires on all four wheels. - When installing a spare tire, make sure that it is the proper size and type as specified on the